OndrejNepozitek/Edgar-Unity/README.md

 Similar approaches are used in games like [**Enter the Gungeon**](https://www.boristhebrave.com/2019/07/28/dungeon-generation-in-enter-the-gungeon/) or [**Dead Cells**](https://www.indiedb.com/games/dead-cells/news/the-level-design-of-a-procedurally-generated-metroidvania).

+> This is an alpha version of the improved v2 of the plugin.
+The current state is not ideal yet, but I think that it is better to use v2 if you are a new user.
+If you already use v1.x, there are some breaking changes in v2 so you have to think about whether to migrate or not (I would recommend to do so).
+You can find the latest v1.x release [here](https://github.com/OndrejNepozitek/ProceduralLevelGenerator-Unity/tree/v1.0.3).

+## See the documentation and examples [here](https://ondrejnepozitek.github.io/ProceduralLevelGenerator-Unity/docs/introduction).

 ## Features

 - **Complete control over the structure of generated level.** Instead of generating completely random dungeons, you specify how many rooms you want and how they should be connected and the algorithm generates levels that follow exactly that structure.